Facebook

 Handle Non-slip vinyl coating, long

-This is also a very versatile tool to have.
-Keen gardeners may even say it’s a “must-have.”
+This is also a very versatile tool.
+Keen gardeners may even say it’s a must-have.
 It’s great for both indoor and outdoor gardening, trimming grass and weeds, pruning your fruit and vegetables, and tidying back hedges, shrubs, and flower gardens.

 The blades are high-quality, too, made from precision-sharp stainless steel.
 This ensures they’ll last a long time but also cut smoothly and evenly, which can help the health of your plants.

-As for the design, the blades come with a long thin tip that can help you get into hard-to-reach areas.
-The handle also has a soft grip to give you great control while doing your pruning and trimming.
+As for the design, the blades come with a long, thin tip that can help you get into hard-to-reach areas.
+The handle also has a soft grip to give you great control while pruning and trimming.

 Pros